Fentomi/TimetableTelegramBot-TTB-2.0/README.md

 - View the schedule: for today, for tomorrow and for a week ahead.

 ##### **_About the project:_**
-- My second to last created telegram bot on python.
-The bot is written using the asynchronous library aiogram.
+- My second to last created telegram bot on python. **The bot is written using the asynchronous library aiogram**.
 I was very surprised when I learned about asynchronous libraries.
 And as soon as this knowledge came to me, I immediately decided for myself to use this particular library for the final version of my telegram bot.
 - In relation to its first version, it acquired a lot of interesting chips not related to the main task of the bot.

+##### **_Who this bot is for:_**
+This bot was developed for my personal tasks, so the answer is short: **No, not useful**.

 ### **Ru-версия Readme**
 ##### **_Основная задача бота:_**